Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

 ### Resiliency scenarios
 - With the network outage chaos between the Cosmos DB client and the primary region of the Cosmos DB service account you can verify if your application can handle read/write request failover from primary region to secondary region depending on your Cosmos DB account's configuration.
 - With the network delay chaos, you can verify if your application can handle timeouts on the requests made to the Cosmos DB service account in the affected region.
+- This [document](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/troubleshoot-sdk-availability) describes the behavior of the latest version of Azure Cosmos DB SDKs when you see a connectivity issue to a particular region or when a region failover occurs.

 ### Dependencies